f5devcentral/f5-distributed-cloud-labs-101/docs/lab4/index.rst

 - Create Volterra Load Balancer Resources

-During the previous lab you created and configured a site that represented an on-premises data center environment.
+During the previous lab you created an "on-prem" (UDF) and "cloud" (AWS) site.

-This next lab will create an AWS site and connect it to the previous site.
+This next lab will create a Volterra Load Balancer resource that will enable you to access both sites from a local Virtual IP.

 .. toctree::
    :maxdepth: 1